Nikon N90 and N90s

 N90s Flash Suggestions

-All Nikon flashes work with the N90, except the SB-400.
+All Nikon flashes work with the N90, except the newest i-TTL only models like the SB-400.

 A forgotten favorite is the discontinued SB-30 which was introduced about 2003 with the last mid-priced film cameras.
 It's tiny, and just right for carrying everywhere.
 Likewise, the classic SB-23 is small and works great.